-- You will find a relatively big increase to your electric bill if you have somebody new join your household
+- You will find a relatively large increase to your electric bill if you have somebody new join your household.

-- It’s been abnormally hot/cold and your heating and cooling systems have had to work overtime to keep your home comfortable.
+- It’s been abnormally hot or cold and your heating and cooling systems have had to work overtime to keep your home comfortable.

 If your electricity bill is higher than the averages listed here, consider:

 - Your appliances and electronics in your home are too old.
-As you can imagine, like many things, electronics age over time so that they lose their efficiency and need more energy to function how they should.
-More often than not, out of date appliances simply were not made with the same efficient, energy-saving standards as they are now which means that they need to take in a lot more energy to do the same job as a new appliance, and often take a lot longer to do it.
+As you can imagine, like many things, electronics age over time, so they lose their efficiency and need more energy to function properly.
+More often than not, out-of-date appliances simply were not made with the same efficient, energy-saving standards as they are now, which means they need to consume a lot more energy to do the same job as a new appliance.

-Below is a list of average electric bill prices for a number of states, so you can get an idea.
+Below is a list of average electric bill prices for a number of states.

-- Average electric bill in Florida 1 bedroom apartment: $131
+- Average electric bill for a 1-bedroom apartment in Florida: $131

-- Average electric bill in Georgia apartment: $132
+- Average electric bill for a 2-bedroom apartment in Georgia: $132

-Ways to save electricity in your apartment & benefit the environment
+Ways to save electricity in your apartment and benefit the environment:

-If you find that your electric bills are higher than they should be for an apartment of its size in your state, there are several ways in which you can work to save electricity in your apartment while benefiting the environment.
+If you find your electric bills are higher than they should be for an apartment of its size in your state, there are several ways you can work to save electricity while benefiting the environment.